isomerpages/sciencecentre-emag/pages/A Shiny New Year: The Science of Disco Balls.md

 center of mass" (<a href="https://science.nasa.gov/mission/lageos" rel="noopener nofollow" target="_blank">NASA Science</a>).
 Wild to think that all of this data can come from throwing a giant disco ball in space!</p>
-<p>Disco balls could also aid astronomy education down on Earth.
-This year,
+<p>Disco balls could also aid astronomy down here on Earth.
+This year, a
-a group of astronomers from various institutions published <a href="https://iopscience.iop.org/article/10.1088/1361-6552/ad1fa0" rel="noopener nofollow" target="_blank">a paper in </a><em><a href="https://iopscience.iop.org/article/10.1088/1361-6552/ad1fa0" rel="noopener nofollow" target="_blank">Physics Education</a></em> titled
+group of astronomers from various institutions published <a href="https://iopscience.iop.org/article/10.1088/1361-6552/ad1fa0" rel="noopener nofollow" target="_blank">a paper in </a><em><a href="https://iopscience.iop.org/article/10.1088/1361-6552/ad1fa0" rel="noopener nofollow" target="_blank">Physics Education</a></em> titled
 "<a href="https://arxiv.org/abs/2309.14173" rel="noopener nofollow" target="_blank">Why every observatory needs a disco ball"</a>.
-They proposed that disco balls could be operated by observatories and classrooms as cheap and readily available pinhole cameras that could "project bright light sources (such as the Sun) on a wall or screen" for large groups.</p>
+They proposed that disco balls could be operated by observatories as cheap and readily available pinhole cameras that could "project bright light sources (such as the Sun) on a wall or screen" for large groups.</p>
 <p>The researchers experimented with implementing disco balls when observing
 various astronomical phenomena such as solar eclipses and concluded that "commercial disco balls provide a safe, effective and instructive way of